1armani/de-zoomcamp/7_project/README.md

     1. In _Dimension_, choose `actor_login` as the only dimension.
     1. In _Metric_, choose `commit_count` as the only metric.
     1. In _Sort_, choose `commit_count` and click on _Descending_.
-1. Add the _Commits per day_ widget.
+1. Add the _Distribution of the commits by organization_ widget.
     1. Click on the _Add a chart_ button on the top bar and select _Pie chart diagramm_.
     1. On the left bar, in _Data source_ choose the dats source with the `stg_commits_agg` table.
     1. In _Dimension_, choose `org_login` as the only dimension.